 - DU of 40% or less: Poor.
 This zone has very uneven watering.
 This can lead to dry, brown spots or waterlogged areas.

 For zones with a DU of 40-70%, making minor adjustments such as raising low heads, straightening tilted heads, and trimming bushes or trees that block sprinklers can help improve DU.
 For zones with a DU of less than 40%, you may have improper water pressure or design issues, such as poor spacing between heads or the wrong head type.
 A landscaping professional can help you address these issues.

-On average a lawn requires 27 inches of water per square foot over the course of the watering season, while shrub beds require 18 inches of water per year.
+On average, lawns need 27 inches of water per square foot over the course of the watering season, while shrub beds need 18 inches of water per year.
 The water usage estimate that we provide is based on your landscape size, the amount of grass area and non-grass areas, and average weather for the Front Range.

-Clay is the most common soil type that we find along the Front Range and it absorbs water at a slower rate than Sandy or Loamy soils.
-The Cycle and Soak method that we recommend when creating your watering schedule improves absorption of water that’s applied, especially in Clay-rich soils.
+Clay is by far the most common soil type that we find along the Front Range.
+It absorbs water much slower than sandy or loamy soils because it is very compact.
+The Cycle and Soak watering method we recommend allows breaks in the middle of watering to give the water time to soak into the clay-rich soil.